wrapperband/FTCForumTools/README.md

 One reason IPs might be getting through is because the  web server has additional rules in place.
 For instance to redirect traffic.

-With the -A option the rules are appended to iptables, and as other rules match the packets never will be blocked by the simple rules.
+With the -A option the rules are appended to iptables, and as other rules already in place could pass the traffic (match the packets), further never will be blocked by the simple rules.

-You can do a global replace to modified the IPBlocklist-add so the lines look like this:
+You can do a global replace to modified the IPBlocklist-add so the lines look like this, so the new rules start at 5 .. :

 iptables -I INPUT 5 -s xxx.xxx.xxx.xxx -j DROP

-This way, using -I, the first 4 lines in the existing iptables are kept, then reject spam IPs as the blocklist is implemented and after that, accept the rest as regular traffic.
+This way, using -I, the first 4 lines in the existing iptables are kept, then reject spam IPs as the blocklist is implemented and after that.
+Then iptables accepts the rest as regular traffic.
 You can set your own level appropriatly, depending how many other rules are in place.

 You can change the -I INPUT 1 -s to -A INPUT -s, if you don't need that flexibility.